ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_principles.md

 As the API definitions evolve care will be taken to ensure the operation of existing clients are protected when breaking changes occur.
 Breaking changes will be protected by a well-defined version control model and by a policy of maintaining previous versions for a period of time to allow for backwards compatibility.

 ####Principle 12: APIs are extensible
 The API definitions and standards should be built for extensibility.
-This extensibility should accommodate future API categories and industry sectors but it should also allow for extension by data providers to create unique, value add offerings to the ecosystem.
+This extensibility should accommodate future API categories and industry sectors but it should also allow for extension by data holders to create unique, value add offerings to the ecosystem.